Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: IceCube-Gen2: the road to precision neutrino astrophysics

 Both \cref{fig:contours,fig:gen2_10MeV} illustrate that Gen2 will be a very powerful tool to explore $\nu$SI.
-We expect it to be sensitive to the full range of the presently allowed MI$\nu$ solution and to almost all allowed interaction models for which cosmological neutrinos do not free-stream.
-The remaining allowed region where cosmological neutrinos do not free-stream could be explored with higher-energy observatories including Gen2-radio~\cite{GRAND:2015uko, ARA:2019wcf, IceCube-Gen2:2020qha, Abarr:2020bjd, POEMMA:2020ykm, Prohira:2021vvn}.
+We expect it to be sensitive to the full range of the presently allowed MI$\nu$ solution and to almost the full parameter space for which cosmological neutrinos do not free-stream.
+The remaining allowed region could be explored with higher-energy observatories including Gen2-radio~\cite{GRAND:2015uko, ARA:2019wcf, IceCube-Gen2:2020qha, Abarr:2020bjd, POEMMA:2020ykm, Prohira:2021vvn, Fiorillo:2020jvy, Fiorillo:2020zzj}.
 Furthermore, for mediator masses between 2 and 20 MeV, Gen2 would realize the full potential of neutrino astronomy to test $\nu$SI, even competing with the strongest laboratory probes (see meson-decay limits in \cref{fig:bounds}) and setting the strongest bound on $\nu$SI.
 Since the presence of a single spectral feature is enough to probe $\nu$SI at Gen2, we expect the constraints from \cref{fig:contours} to apply with comparable strength to $\nu_e$ and $\nu_\mu$.
-This future observatory will thus be a unique bridge between the cosmological and laboratory quests to understand if neutrinos have large self-interactions.
+This future observatory will be a unique bridge between the cosmological and laboratory quests to understand if neutrinos have large self-interactions.